aliciama16/rachmaninoff-letters-analysis/README.md

 # We Contain Multitudes: Rachmaninoff’s Letters and Emotional Networks

 This repository explores Sergei Rachmaninoff’s correspondence through a digital-humanities and musicological lens, connecting textual sentiment, emotional tone, and historical context with his creative output, focused on *Piano Concerto No. 2*.
-The project uses a structured CSV dataset of translated letters (1890s–1910s) to examine patterns of mood, professional exchange, and personal reflection, combining qualitative reading with computational text analysis.
+Through this project I wanted to ask: <i>Can computational methods reveal the emotional cadence within Rachmaninoff’s personal letters or do they only trace the shadows of what he felt?</i> The project uses a structured CSV dataset of translated letters (1890s–1910s) leading up to his composition of *Piano Concerto No. 2* to examine patterns of mood, professional exchange, and personal reflection, combining qualitative reading with computational text analysis.

 ## Dataset